U.S. Route 62 in Arkansas: The Ozark Mountains

 US 62 winds through the Ozarks, passing through sparsely populated scenic country and small towns.
 US 62 passes the Thorncrown Chapel, the Tall Pines Motor Inn, and the historic U.S. 62 White River Bridge near Eureka Springs.
-The route begins a concurrency with U.S. Route 412 in Alpena that continues west to Imboden.
+The route begins a concurrency with U.S. Route 412 in Alpena that continues east to Imboden.
 Also, US 62/US 412 meet U.S. Route 65 in Harrison.
 In Marion County, the route meets US 62S in Pyatt and the US 62 Bridge over Crooked Creek outside of town.
 During this stretch, US 62 crosses two of the nine Arkansas Scenic Byways, the Pig Trail and Scenic Highway 7.
 Continuing east, the route passes a former alignment of US 62 before entering Yellville.
-East of Yellville, the route enters Mountain Home in Baxter County and crosses over Norfolk Lake to enter rural Fulton County.
+East of Yellville, the route enters Cotter, Arkansas, Gassville, and Mountain Home, Arkansas in Baxter County and crosses over Norfork Lake in Henderson, Arkansas to enter rural Fulton County.

 After passing through Fulton County, US 62/US 412 enters Sharp County.
 In Ash Flat, US 62/US 412 serves as the northern terminus of U.S. Route 167.
 After passing around Cherokee Village, Arkansas, the route enters Hardy.
 In Hardy, US 62/US 412/US 63 Business passes four properties on the National Register of Historic Places in Arkansas: the Carrie Tucker House, the Sherman Bates House, the Fred Graham House, and Web Long House and Motel.
 US 62/US 412 also meets U.S. Route 63, which is mostly a patchwork of concurrencies throughout the state.
 The routes continue together to Imboden, when US 63/US 412 break and continue south, where US 62/AR 115 continues over the St. Louis-San Francisco Overpass headed north into Randolph County and Crowley's Ridge.

 Crowley's Ridge

-In Randolph County, US 62 passes by cotton fields until Pocahontas, when the route meets US 67 (Future I-57).
+In Randolph County, US 62 passes by cotton fields until Pocahontas, when the route meets US 67.
 The route concurs with US 67 east until Corning in Clay County.
 The route runs east through Crowley's Ridge to Piggott, and enters Missouri near St. Francis.